Epileptologist Prachi Parikh, MD speaks with a patient in clinic.

 2. What are my epilepsy surgery options?

 There is a wide range of epilepsy surgical procedures, including removing brain tissue that causes seizures.
-There are minimally invasive options like laser interstitial thermal therapy (LITT), implantable neurostimulation devices like deep brain stimulators (DBS), and responsive neurostimulators (RNS).
+There are minimally invasive options like laser interstitial thermal therapy (LITT) and implantable neuromodulation devices like deep brain stimulators (DBS) and responsive neurostimulators (RNS).

 According to Dr. Southwell, regardless of which operation you have, you should be able to eat, walk, and get dressed independently within 24 hours after surgery.
 Typically, you only have to stay in the hospital for one to three nights.
 People usually go back to work after three to six weeks, depending on the procedure type.

 3. What are the potential complications of epilepsy surgery?

 With any surgery, there are risks like bleeding and infection.
 Rarely, epilepsy surgery can affect brain functions like language, vision, or memory.
 “When we evaluate someone for epilepsy surgery, we do tests that help us understand the potential impacts on brain function,” Dr. Southwell said.
 The risks are unique for every person, and your doctor will discuss them with you in detail before you decide to have epilepsy surgery.

 4. Does epilepsy surgery eliminate the need for anti-seizure medications?